Brass vs copper faucet comparison showing differences in color, patina development, and metal finish

 Brass vs Copper: Key Differences

-Brass and copper are two of the most popular metals used in luxury kitchens and bathrooms.
+Brass and Copper are two of the most popular metals used in luxury kitchens and bathrooms.
 While they may look similar at first glance, their properties, durability, aging behavior, and ideal use cases are very different.

 In this guide, we break down the real differences between brass and copper, how each material performs over time, and which one is the better choice for faucets, sinks, and hardware.